FREQUENTLY ASKED QUESTIONS

 Why can I not order Plenum or Riser with inexpensive PP rope installed?

-not installing Risers with preinstalled pull tape.
-UL is concerned that the PP rope which burns easily and smokes a great deal may not be removed and
+Underwriters Laboratories requires that any product being installed in a Plenum or Riser area of a building meet all testing requirements, including not installing Risers with preinstalled pull tape.
+UL is concerned that the PP rope which burns easily and smokes a great deal may not be removed and thereby increase the risk of a dangerous fire/smoke condition if a fire should develop.

 Back to Top